 Food Coop.
-We buy healthy, mostly organic, locally sourced food in bulk for our community meal and encourage members to participate in our food COOP for their individual needs as well.
+We buy healthy, mostly organic, when possible locally sourced food in bulk for everyone under our roof.

 Car, Bike and Ride Sharing.
-For those interested, and when practical, we share cars, bikes, rides and anything else that makes good sense.
+For those interested, and when practical, we share cars, bikes, rides and anything else we can.
 We are constantly looking for ways to collaborate and share more, helping all our members save time and money.

 Morning Meditation and Exercise.
-This routine happens 5 early mornings a week for those wishing to use the collective support of others to help maintain good habits for a healthy mind and body.
-We begin with silent meditation for 15 minutes, followed by 30 minutes of strength and cardio exercises adaptable for everyone.
+This routine happens at least 5 mornings a week for those wishing to use the collective support of others to help maintain good habits for a healthy mind and body.
+We begin with meditation/instruction for 15 minutes, followed by 15 minutes of strength and cardio exercises adaptable for everyone.
 This informal daily bootcamp tradition began many years ago in San Francisco and then Berkeley.

 Coordinated Childcare.
 This is arranged by the parents of young children and for many is one of the greatest benefits of living in community.

 Coworking Space.
 As many of us are not tied to a commute or outside office, we create and share coworking space on an as needed basis.

 Workshop and Maker Space.
 We believe making stuff should be a bigger part of most people’s lives, and so we create the space and share the tools to facilitate this.